WorkflowCenter-Repositories/ZipFile-Task/README.md

-# SAMTools-Picard-Task
+# ZipFile-Task
-##Repository for SAMTools-index Task of Sequence Cleaning Workflow
+##Repository for ZipFile Task

 ###How to deploy the task:
 - Clone this repository to your machine
 - if you want deploy the task with your own data then
-  - in Mega-NJ-Task/input folder put your file, edit Mega-NJ-Task/input.yaml file and change 'input-file' to your file name
+  - in ZipFile-Task/input folder put your file, edit ZipFile-Task/input.yaml file and change 'input-file' to your file name
-  - in a terminal run . ./task-deploy.sh within Mega-NJ-Task folder
+  - in a terminal run . ./task-deploy.sh within ZipFile-Task folder
 - if you are happy to deploy the task with the sample input file in input folder just run task-deploy.sh as above

 ###Information:

-  Task-Name: SAMTools-index
+  Task-Name: ZipFile
   version: 1.0
-  Description: The task implements neighbour joining method.
-It was designed in the e-Science Central system.
+  Description: The task implements zipping a file
-  task-dependencies: {java1.7, SAMTools-lib}
+  task-dependencies: {java1.7}

 Blueprint:

-  blueprint-name: SAMTools-Picard.yaml
+  blueprint-name: ZipFile.yaml
-  Docker-images: dtdwd/samtools1
+  Docker-images: dtdwd/filezip1
   sizes: 228 MB
   OS-types: ubuntu14.4

 Input:

-  input-file(s):
+  input-file(s): file1
-  description:
+  description: any file to be zipped
-  types:
+  types: any type

 Outputs:

-  output-folder: '~/SAMTools-Picard'
+  output-folder: '~/ZipFile'
   output-file(s): {}
-  description:
+  description: a zipped file
-  types: {}
+  types: zip

 Execution-Environment: